Contributing Gear Writer

 Anyone who doesn’t mind tight pockets will appreciate the organization.
 There is just enough space for cords plus random pocket items in the top-loading auxiliary pocket.
 The front pocket functions as a keeper for a small notebook or grooming kit, and offers a key lanyard.
 Some won’t appreciate the water bottle pocket, which stretches inward toward the main compartment rather than outside the pack — but anything slimmer than a Nalgene fits great.

 Easy adjustability and stout strap construction supported a comfortable carry, even with heavy loads.
-Top, side, and roller-bag carry handles make the Able Carry highly-agreeable on the go.
+Top, side, and roller-bag carry handles make the Able Carry highly agreeable on the go.
 After years of heavy travel reliance, zero stitches have popped and no panels are scuffed.
-With that kind of durability and versatility, we’re stoked to recommend the Able Carry Max as our best travel backpack this year.
+With that kind of durability and versatility, we’re stoked to recommend the Able Carry Max as our favorite pack for shorter travel.

 Check Price on Able Carry